bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

   extra: []
 layout: post
 subtitle: >-
-  For I know the plans I have for you declares the Lord.
+  "For I know the plans I have for you declares the Lord.
 Plans to prosper you and not to harm you, plans to give you a hope and a future". ~Jeremiah 29:11
 ---
 ## Lorem ipsum